DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 ### Rethink Secondaries

-Instead of having them be spells that stand completely on their own, we should make them combo b
+Instead of having them be spells that stand completely on their own, we should make them combo better with the primary spell combo chains.

+Basically, each secondary can be used for two things:
+- Extending your primary combo chain to create a fluid onslaught of attacks (Like the finishers in the Kingdom Hearts series)
+- A powerful, flashy spell that can be used alone

+With that being said, the secondaries can no longer be these long grand sequences that take forever to play out.
+They need to be quick, flashy, and impactful.
+They need to be fluid enough to look natural when used alongside the primary attacks.